-Ground spraying for mosquitoes will take place on the evening of Wednesday, October 5 in a northern portion of the city after mosquito samples tested positive for a mosquito-borne illness.
-The area is shown in yellow on the map.
-The spraying, which is dependent on the weather, is scheduled to begin at around 7:30 p.m.
-The city will use its Everbridge system to notify residents in areas to be sprayed.
+Targeted spraying for mosquitoes will take place on the evening of Wednesday, August 8, 2018in two areas of North Richland Hills after samples from each area tested positive for West Nile Virus.
+The spraying, which is dependent on the weather, will begin around 8:45 p.m.
+The city will use its Everbridge system to notify residents in areas that will be sprayed.
+The areas are shown in yellow on the maps below.

 Ground level spraying conducted by the city is done by licensed professionals using pesticide that is EPA-approved as being safe for humans and the environment.
 While the pesticide is approved by the EPA, residents who are concerned about exposure are advised to take the following precautions: